 We consider your entire academic history and personal experiences when we review your application.
 Most first-year students accepted to a bachelor’s degree program demonstrate:

-B / B+ grades in the core subject areas, with an average GPA of a weighted 3.4 on a 4.0 scale.
+B / B+ grades in the core subject areas.

 Honors or AP classes help you stand out, but students should complete the following sequences of college preparatory coursework to be considered minimally* qualified for admission: